How Tall Can Olive Trees Grow? (Answered)

 Olive Trees Are Slow Growing Plants

 Olive trees are slow-growing plants, and they usually grow anywhere between 2 – 12 inches (5 – 30 centimeters) each year.
 When the environment is ideal, they can grow 25 inches (ca. 60 cm) each year.
-Olive trees grow at the quickest rate when the tree is between 2-15 years of age, and then it slows down.
+Olive trees grow at the quickest rate when the tree is between 2 and 15 years of age, and then it slows down.

-That’s why it’s essential to choose the excellent and healthy olive seedling, which is anywhere between 18-24 months old and has already grown its roots to satisfactory levels.
+That’s why it’s essential to choose an excellent and healthy olive seedling that is anywhere between 18-24 months old and has already grown its roots to satisfactory levels.

 Together with that, it’s also vital to pick the right time to plant olive trees.
 By doing that, you’ll vastly increase the growth rate, and they’ll start producing fruit as quickly as possible.